sagemath/trac_to_gh/Issue 6187.md

 # Issue 6187: After making a clone, the reference manual (and other docs) should not have to be completely rebuilt.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6187

 Original creator: jhpalmieri